 13. Chillon Castle

-Chillon Castle is located on an island with the same name on Lake Geneva in Switzerland.
+Chillon Castle is located on an island of the same name on Lake Geneva in Switzerland.
 It’s located on the eastern end of the lake between Montreux and Villeneuve, an area that gives access to the Alpine valley of the Rhône.

 It has been occupied by the House of Savoy and followed by the Bernese from 1536 until 1798.
 Its unique location makes it one of the most popular and most-visited castles in all of Europe.